“More important than our experience of Christ, is the Christ of our experience.” ~ James B. Torrance

 Megan loves to read.
 She reads all the time.
 In fact, she reads so often that her love for reading has outpaced our ability to purchase new books to indulge her fascination for the written word.
 As a result, she is often found to be re-reading something for the 2nd, 3rd, 4th, or even 5th time.

-So…in keeping with her love for reading, had I thought of it at the time, I could have offered her a book written by Philip Hallie that details the extraordinary account of a small Protestant town in a little known part of Vichy, France whose residents took upon themselves the extraordinary responsibility to save thousands of Jewish children and adults from what would otherwise have been a certain death.
+So…in keeping with her love for reading, had I thought of it at the time, I could have offered her a book.
+I could have offered her a book written by Philip Hallie that details the extraordinary account of a small Protestant town in a little known part of Vichy, France whose residents took upon themselves the extraordinary responsibility to save thousands of Jewish children and adults from what would otherwise have been a certain death.

 …and so they began to act.

 Over the course of just a few years, the people of Le Chambon sheltered thousands of Jewish people in their own homes.
 Hiding them even from investigators from the Vichy government, some would eventually be smuggled out to safe countries while others remained in the homes of these French citizens, sheltered and hidden for the duration of the war.

 The book is entitled, Lest Innocent Blood Be Shed: The Story of the Village of Le Chambon and How Goodness Happened There.
 My favorite quote from the book is this: “There are many friends for the rescuers of a nation, but there do not seem to be many sympathizers for the rescuers of a few thousand desperate human beings…Their consciences told them to save as many lives as they could, even if doing this meant endangering the lives of all the villagers; and they obeyed their consciences.”